solana-labs/solana/docs/src/running-validator/vote-accounts.md

 ### Vote Account Authorized Voter
-The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `solana-validator` for a seamless migration.
+The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `safecoin-validator` for a seamless migration.

 1. Run `solana epoch-info`.
 If there is not much time remaining time in the